 On December 29, 2016, the Company filed a Certificate of Designation in connection with a private placement that authorized the issuance of up to one thousand five hundred (1,500) shares of a new series designated "Series D Convertible Preferred Stock," and established the rights, preferences and limitations thereof.
 Each share of Series D Convertible Preferred Stock has a par value of \$0.001 per share and a stated value equal to \$1,000.
 In that private placement, we sold an aggregate of 1,200 shares of our Series D Convertible Preferred Stock, par value \$0.001 per share ("Series D Preferred Stock") for gross proceeds to us of \$1,200,000.
-Each share of the Series D Preferred Stock is convertible into shares of our common stock at an effective conversion price of \$0.25 per share, subject to adjustment as set forth in the certificate of designation relating to the Series D Preferred Stock.
-If dividends are declared on the Common Stock, the holders of the preferred stock are entitled to participate in such dividends on an as-if-converted-to-common stock basis, but the Series D Preferred Stock shall have no other dividend rights.
+Each share of the Series D Preferred Stock was initially convertible into shares of our common stock at an effective conversion price of \$0.25 per share, subject to adjustment as set forth in the certificate of designation relating to the Series D Preferred Stock.
+Upon the closing of the private placement of the Series F Preferred Stock described below, the conversion price of the Series D Preferred Stock was reset to \$0.15 per share.
+If dividends are declared on the Common Stock, the holders of the preferred stock are entitled to participate in such dividends on an asif-converted-to-common stock basis, but the Series D Preferred Stock shall have no other dividend rights.
 Holders of the Series D Preferred Stock are entitled to receive, in preference to any amounts paid to holders of our common stock, the par value of the Series D Preferred Stock plus accrued and unpaid dividends, if any.
 Except as otherwise provided in the certificate of designation relating to the Series D Preferred Stock or as otherwise required by law, the Series D Preferred Stock have no voting rights, except with respect to certain specified actions altering or adversely impacting the rights of the Series D Preferred Stock.
 The preferred stock also includes customary provisions such as anti-dilution protection, rights upon a fundamental transaction, adjustments for dividends, purchase rights and negative and affirmative covenants.
 The securities purchase agreement pursuant to which the Series D Preferred Stock was sold includes a "most favored nation" provision which provides that if the Company issues any new securities in a private placement or public offering, each holder of Series D Preferred Stock at the time of such issuance may exchange all of such holder's shares of Series D Preferred Stock, at their stated value, for the securities issued in the subsequent financing on the same terms of such subsequent financing.